appcelerator-archive/amp/docs/reference/service.md

 Run 'amp service COMMAND --help' for more information on a command.
 ```

+> TIP: Use `-h` or `--help` option for any of the AMP commands or sub-commands to more information about the command's usage.

->NOTE: To be able to perform any service related operations, you must be logged in to AMP using a verified account.
+> NOTE: To be able to perform any service related operations, you must be logged in to AMP using a verified account.

 ### Examples